Skip to Content

 3-5 minutes.

-Pour in the tomato sauce(also referred to as ketchup, 2 tbs), soy sauce(1 tbs), and red chili flakes(1 tbs).
+Pour in the tomato sauce(also referred to as ketchup, 2 tbs), soy sauce(1 tbs), and red chilli flakes(1 tbs).

-If you want the dolphin kottu extra spicy than it is, add more than the red chili flakes amount recommended here.
+If you want the dolphin kottu extra spicy than it is, add more than the red chilli flakes amount recommended here.

 (also refer to the warning mentioned above if you skipped that part).